Error Handling and Resilience¶

 {

-Retry = 0, // Retry with backoff
+Retry = 0, // Retry the failed operation using configured policy

-Skip = 1, // Skip to next node
+Skip = 1, // Skip the failing node and continue

-Fallback = 2, // Execute fallback logic
+Fallback = 2, // Execute fallback logic or alternative node

-Rollback = 3, // Rollback state changes
+Rollback = 3, // Rollback state changes performed so far

-Halt = 4, // Stop execution
+Halt = 4, // Stop the entire execution

-CircuitBreaker = 6, // Open circuit breaker
+CircuitBreaker = 6, // Trigger circuit breaker behavior

-Continue = 7 // Continue execution
+Continue = 7 // Continue despite the error (best-effort)

 }

-Retry Policies and Backoff Strategies
+Retry Policies and Backoff Strategies¶

-Basic Retry Configuration
+Basic Retry Configuration¶

 Configure retry policies with exponential backoff and jitter: